 It’s important that you allocate time to study (and time to relax and do exercise).
 Think about when in the day you’re more effective (for most this is the morning) and when you find studying more of a struggle.
 You might want to consider, for instance, taking a couple of hours off every afternoon to take some exercise and return to your studies in the early evening.

-When planning your study time, consider setting some 40 minute blocks, with 10 minute breaks, throughout the day.
+When planning your study time, firstly ensure you have checked your module roadmap and/or weekly plan, to ensure you have everything covered.
+Consider setting some 40 minute blocks, with 10 minute breaks, throughout the day.
 Take a break from your screen and remember to keep hydrated by drinking lots of water, Schedule your most challenging work for the times you know you are usually most productive; leaving your least productive times for tasks that require the least concentration.

 Make sure you add in regular breaks and rewards along the way.
 For more on creating a timetable click on the link below:

 It’s important to know what you hope to achieve each week – especially if you are working on a project like a dissertation or revising for exams.
 Goals help to ensure we stay on track but also help to motivate us to keep going and give us that all important sense of achievement.

 Work backwards from your deadlines to determine where you want to be at the end of each week.
 If you have a shorter deadline (like an assignment to write in a week), set yourself some daily goals instead.
 The video below will help you to do this:

 During these times it’s important that you continue to connect with others.
 Keep in touch with peers and keep each other motivated.
 Arrange daily catch ups, virtual coffee chats or perhaps some revision groups, where you can test each other’s understanding.
 Do share your study goals with each other too, as you are more likely to strive to meet them once you’ve declared them.